wormholer/KAP-manual/en/install/check_env.en.md

    export SPARK_HOME=$KYLIN_HOME/spark

-   Meanwhile if kerberos authentication is required, it needs to configure spark relevant items in kylin.properties.
+   Meanwhile if kerberos authentication is required, it needs to configure spark relevant items in "kylin.properties".
 Basically there are two kerberos security items:

    `-Djava.security.auth.login.config`

    `-Djava.security.krb5.conf`

-   should be appended to those items in kylin.properties:
+   which should be appended to those items in the "kylin.properties":

    `kap.storage.columnar.spark-conf.spark.yarn.am.extraJavaOptions`